Unscheduled Items

 Your unscheduled list may get quite long, so you can filter it using the search box at the top of the list.
 This filter supports the same grammar as the calendar filter in the left-hand sidebar, including comparison operators and the ability to filter on specific fields.
 You'll find notes on this grammar and examples here: Text Filter Options.

-The unscheduled list does not respect the calendar filters in the left-hand sidebar, in the same way it doesn't respect the calendar's date ranges.
-The list will show you all unscheduled events unless you specifically filter it.
+- Independent Filtering: The unscheduled list does not respect the calendar filters in the left-hand sidebar, just as it doesn't respect the calendar's date ranges.
+The list will show you all unscheduled events unless you specifically filter it using the unscheduled item search box.

-When you turn "unscheduled" on for your DayBack, you'll see options to sort items by creation date or by start date.
-We plan to add more filtering and sorting options to the unscheduled list, so please get in touch if your use case requires this.
+- Sorting Options: When you enable the "unscheduled" feature in DayBack, you'll see options to sort items by creation date or by start date.
+More filtering and sorting options are planned, so please get in touch if your use case requires specific features.

-The list does respect your calendar source's permissions, of course, so if users aren't permitted to see a specific Salesforce record, they won't see it in "unscheduled" either.
+- Permissions: The list respects your calendar source's permissions.
+If users are not permitted to see a specific Salesforce record, they won't see it in the "unscheduled" list either.

 Move an Item into Unscheduled